-FOR PRODUCTION "The project team reviewed numerous veneer samples to ensure proper matching," explains Brent Gilbert, engineering manager with Linbeck/Zachry Joint Venture, the construction management firm.
+"The project team reviewed numerous veneer samples to ensure proper matching," explains Brent Gilbert, Engineering Manager with Linbeck/Zachry Joint Venture, the construction management firm.
 He praises Wenger's attention to detail throughout the project in execution, coordination and communication.
 Akustiks was the acoustical consulting firm.
 As prime architect, LMN Architects took part in the design development of the shell.
-Rich Johnson, AIA, who coordinated architectural design intent during the construction phase, visited Wenger's Minnesota facility to view the shell mock-up.
-"Everyone was very knowledgeable and accommodating," recalls Johnson of this visit.
+Rich Johnson, AIA, who coordinated architectural design intent during the construction phase, joined other project team members in a visit to Wenger's Minnesota facility to view the shell mock-up and participate in a tour of Wenger's factory.
+"Wenger offers an impressive array of technology, capabilities and equipment," recalls Dickerson, an opinion echoed by Johnson.
+"Everyone was very knowledgeable and accommodating," notes Johnson of this visit.
 "And the quality of the mock-up was excellent."
-He claims Wenger met all the design criteria and accommodated any changes they could.
-In the project's final stages, Wenger made engineering modifications to the approved tower specifications, meeting the owner's request for a standard manual wheeled mover rather than an air caster system.
-The shell will be reconfigured often: the Tobin Center is already booked solid for its first six months.
-When stored, the towers nest backstage.
-If necessary they can all fit in a footprint measuring only 16.7 x 9.3ft.
-Double vision During the design process, Huggard asked Wenger if they had ever done a printed shell.
-"They said, 'No, but let's figure it out together.""
+He claims Wenger met all the design criteria and worked to integrate architectural details where possible.
+In the project's final stages, Wenger made engineering modifications to the approved tower specifications, meeting to the owner's request for a standard manual wheeled mover rather than an air caster system.
+The shell will be reconfigured often; the Tobin Center is booked solid for its first six months.
+When stored, the towers nest backstage; if necessary they can all fit in a footprint measuring only 16ft 7in by 9ft 3in (5m by 2.8m).
+ACHIEVING HARMONY.
+During the design process, Huggard asked Wenger if they had ever done a printed shell.
+"They said, 'No, but let's figure it out together."
 He adds, "It's really nice that Wenger will spend the time with you up front - even if they're not guaranteed the project - to work through issues and understand what's possible."
-Huggard believes the shell blends two looks - organic, natural wood and high-tech printing - to create a dualistic visual effect analogous to painted scenery on stage.
+Huggard believes the shell blends two looks - organic, natural wood and high-tech printing - to create a dualistic visual effect analogous to painted scenery onstage.
 "With a scenic painting, every brush stroke is visible; up close it is hard to make out the pattern," he explains.
 "But from the audience's vantage point, everything makes sense and looks perfect."
 The audience sees the shell image formed by the collective printed dots as a backdrop for the musicians, a gestalt greater than the sum of its parts.
-Meanwhile, the musicians on stage do not perceive the overall pattern, they only bask in the warmth of the stained wood veneer, suggesting the richness of a finely crafted musical instrument.
-"Although the shell's visual element does not directly influence the musician's craft, there are a number of psychoacoustic benefits," states Huggard.
-"A comfortable, natural-wood surrounding helps relax the musicians, enabling them to play to their best."
+Meanwhile, musicians onstage do not perceive the overall pattern, but only bask in the warmth of the stained wood veneer suggesting the richness of a finely crafted musical instrument.
+"Although the shell's visual element does not directly influence the musician's craft, there are psychoacoustic benefits," states Huggard.
+"A comfortable, natural-wood surrounding helps relax the musicians, enabling them to play their best."
 In a way, the shell's dualistic visual effect also mirrors its twofold acoustical impact.
-On stage, performers benefit from enhanced early reflections and improved communication.
-In the auditorium, audience members hear a blended, focused and fuller sound. ■ www.wengercorp.com ENHANCE THE ACOUSTICS AND AESTHETICS OF ANY VENUE
+Onstage, performers benefit from enhanced early reflections and improved communication.
+In the auditorium, audience members hear a blended, focused and fuller sound.
+PRODUCT LIST Diva® Full-Stage Acoustical Shell, Musician Chairs, Cello Chairs, Flex® Conductor's Stand and Chair Move & Store Carts.